 Cons: The hands off approach of a Documentary photographer often means that images may not be lit well or in the “perfect” location.
 The documentary photographer cares about the moment more than the environment that the moment takes place in.

 This one is more or less exactly what it says on the tin.
 A natural light photographer will only use available light to create images on the wedding day.
-This style relies heavily on good weather and ideal shooting locations.
+This style relies heavily on good weather and ideal shooting conditions.

 Pros: Lots of soft tones during golden hour with a very warm, natural feel.